Mike Mostyn

 • Zittel’s Marina – Daytime fuel, moorage, launch, rental and tackle store

-• Fair Harbor Marina – Less than 10 miles from Allyn in Grapeview, 68 permanent moorage slips; 10 covered moorage slips, fuel dock with regular gas; 20 & 30 amp power service; showers, rest rooms located shore side, country store and 5625 sf “event pavilion” with support facilities and shop.
+• Fair Harbor Marina – Less than 10 miles from Allyn in Grapeview, 68 permanent moorage slips; 10 covered moorage slips, fuel dock with regular gas; 20 & 30 amp power service; showers, restrooms located shore side, country store and

-• West Bay Marina – Full service repair and moorage services – Budd Bay, Olympia WA.
+• West Bay Marina – Full service repair and moorage services – Budd Bay, Olympia

 • Summertide Resort – Reservations required

-• Alderbrook Marina – 1500-linear feet of dock with guest moorage
+• Alderbrook Marina – 1,500-linear feet of dock with guest moorage,

 • Hood Canal Marina – Union, WA at the Great Bend of Hood Canal – privately owned open to the public